Hunting: Christianity, Judaism, and Islam

 From early Christian times, hunting has been forbidden to Roman Catholic Church clerics.
 Thus the Corpus Juris Canonici (C. ii, X, De cleric. venat.) says, "We forbid to all servants of God hunting and expeditions through the woods with hounds; and we also forbid them to keep hawks or falcons."
 The Fourth Council of the Lateran, held under Pope Innocent III, decreed (canon xv): "We interdict hunting or hawking to all clerics."
 The decree of the Council of Trent is worded more mildly: "Let clerics abstain from illicit hunting and hawking" (Sess.
 XXIV, De reform., c. xii), which seems to imply that not all hunting is illicit, and canonists generally make a distinction declaring noisy (clamorosa) hunting unlawful, but not quiet (quieta) hunting.

 Ferraris gives it as the general sense of canonists that hunting is allowed to clerics if it be indulged in rarely and for sufficient cause, as necessity, utility or "honest" recreation, and with that moderation which is becoming to the ecclesiastical state.
 Ziegler, however, thinks that the interpretation of the canonists is not in accordance with the letter or spirit of the laws of the church.

 Nevertheless, although a distinction between lawful and unlawful hunting is undoubtedly permissible, it is certain that a bishop can absolutely prohibit all hunting to the clerics of his diocese, as was done by synods at Milan, Avignon, Liège, Cologne, and elsewhere.
 Benedict XIV declared that such synodal decrees are not too severe, as an absolute prohibition of hunting is more conformable to the ecclesiastical law.
 In practice, therefore, the synodal statutes of various localities must be consulted to discover whether they allow quiet hunting or prohibit it altogether.
+Small-scale hunting as a family or subsistence farming activity is recognised by Pope Francis in his encyclical letter, Laudato si', as a legitimate and valuable aspect of employment within the food production system.

-In Jewish law hunting is not forbidden although there is an aversion to it.
+Hunting is not forbidden in Jewish law, although there is an aversion to it.
 The great 18th-century authority Rabbi Yechezkel Landau after a study concluded although "hunting would not be considered cruelty to animals insofar as the animal is generally killed quickly and not tortured...
 There is an unseemly element in it, namely cruelty."
 The other issue is that hunting can be dangerous and Judaism places an extreme emphasis on the value of human life.

 Islamic Sharia Law permits hunting of lawful animals and birds if they cannot be easily caught and slaughtered.
 However, this is only for the purpose of food and not for trophy hunting.